-type: command list default: no commands can be interactive: no reporting
+type: command list default: no commands can be interactive: no reporting type: mapping default: type: print which causes output on tty1 and any configured serial consoles can be interactive: no

 Shell commands to run after the install has failed.
 They are run in the installer environment, and the target system (or as much of it as the installer managed to configure) will be mounted at /target.
 Logs will be available at /var/log/installer in the live session.